 Linda J. Bilmes, Daniel Patrick Moynihan Senior Lecturer in Public Policy at the Harvard Kennedy School, is a leading expert on U.S. budgeting and public finance.
 Bilmes was Assistant Secretary and Chief Financial Officer of the U.S. Department of Commerce during the Clinton administration.
 She is co-author (with Joseph Stiglitz) of the New York Times bestseller The Three Trillion Dollar War: The True Cost of the Iraq Conflict (2008).
 She has written extensively on the cost of war and veterans’ issues, including "Soldiers Returning from Iraq and Afghanistan: The Long-term Costs of Providing Veterans Medical Care and Disability Benefits” (2007).
 Bilmes is a member of the Council on Foreign Relations.

-Melani Cammett is Associate Professor of Political Science and the Dupee Faculty Fellow at the Watson Institute for International Studies at Brown University.
-Cammett's new book, Compassionate Communalism: Welfare and Sectarianism in Lebanon (Cornell University Press, forthcoming), explores how politics shape the distribution of welfare goods by ethnic and sectarian organizations.
-An article published in 2012 in the Journal of Conflict Resolution examines the impact of institutional design on post-war governance and peace-building.
-Cammett has also published scholarly articles in World Politics, Studies in Comparative International Development, Comparative Politics, and World Development.
-Cammett’s current research explores governance and the politics of social service provision by Islamists and other public and private actors in the Middle East.
+Melani Cammett is Associate Professor of Political Science and a faculty associate at the Watson Institute for International Studies at Brown University.
+Cammett's new book, Compassionate Communalism: Welfare and Sectarianism in Lebanon (Cornell University Press, 2014), explores how politics shape the distribution of welfare goods by ethnic and sectarian organizations.
+Cammett has also published scholarly articles in the Journal of Conflict Resolution, World Politics, Studies in Comparative International Development, Comparative Politics, and World Development, and a co-edited book, The Politics of Non-State Welfare (Cornell University Press, 2014), among other publications.

 Anita Dancs is Assistant Professor of Economics at Western New England University.
 She writes on the military and the U.S. economy, and the economics of war.
 She has been interviewed extensively by national media including appearances on CNN, CNBC, and Marketplace, and her research has been covered by the Washington Post, New York Times, and Associated Press amongst others.
 She was research director of the National Priorities Project, and has been a staff economist with the Center for Popular Economics for more than 15 years, making economics more accessible to the general population.